40034243/Cost-Oil-per-Gallon/README.md

 No political games.
 Straight facts.

-**U.S. Energy Information Administration** says this is the breakdown of one gallon of petrol.
+**U.S. Energy Information Administration** says this is the breakdown of one gallon of gas.
-Using its API, you can find how much it costs to bring one gallon of oil to its final stage.
+Using the EIA's API, it's possible to find out how much one gallon of oil costs the corps.

 Compare that "wholesale" price to how much you pay at the pump.